 Sustainable yoga mats

 The next, and possibly most obvious, piece of kit is your yoga mat.
 As always, think about what you really need.
 Some yogis believe that mats can hinder your practice.
 Before purchasing a mat, try practising without one and see if you notice the difference!
+If you think you need one, try one of the eco-friendly yoga mats.

 The vast majority of modern yoga mats are primarily made from polyvinyl chloride (PVC), a by-product of the oil industry, with environmentally toxic chemicals like Di (2-ethylhexyl) phthalate (DHEP) added to make the mats feel ‘soft’ and ‘sticky’.
 As well as being harmful to the environment, many are concerned that PVC mats could harm human health.
 To keep costs low, many manufacturers base their operations in China and Taiwan, where there are fewer environmental protections.